 7) What are the leading languages on the Web besides English?

-As of December 2010, the three leading Web languages besides English are Chinese, Japanese and Spanish.
-They are followed by German, French, Portuguese, Korean, Italian and Russian (See: internetworldstats.com)
+As of March 2016, the three leading Web languages besides English are Chinese, and Spanish.
+They are followed by Arabic Portuguese, Japanese, Russian, Malay, French, and German.
+(See: internetworldstats.com)

 Choosing 1 or all 3 is up to your marketing decision.
 Are you trying to reach the 382 million French native speakers spread throughout 37 countries?